fonoster/fonoster/docs/Numbers.md

 **Kind**: instance method of [<code>Numbers</code>](#Numbers)
 **Throws**:

-- if the Number is not register in YAPS
+- if the Number is not register in Fonos

 | Param | Type | Description |